 Shawna: I know!
 Exactly!
 So, what am I going to do?

 Rick: There are a couple of things.
 My number one philosophy is you should keep doing something.
-Just because you have an injury or pain doesn’t mean you need stop doing everything.
+Just because you have an injury or pain doesn’t mean you need to stop doing everything.
 You can work around it.
 You can work around injuries.
-Let’s say you have plantar fasciitis, you still could do upper body work.
+Let’s say you have plantar fasciitis, you still could do upper bodywork.
 You can still do other hip dominant exercises.
 So, you could decrease the stress on that area to allow it to recover, but you still can get your workout.

 Shawna: Are you saying these are good or bad?